Enhō Yūya: Career

 In the January 2020 tournament, fighting at a career-high rank of maegashira 5, he defeated ōzeki Gōeidō on Day 9.
 Since accurate records began in 1975, he is believed to be only the third wrestler under 100 kilos to defeat an ōzeki, after Chiyonofuji (against Asahikuni in May 1978) and Mainoumi (against Takanohana in July 1994 and Takanonami in July 1995).
 He finished with an 8–7 record, failing to win the match on the final day that would have given him the Technique Prize.

-The rest of 2020 proved to be challenging for Enhō, however, as he posted four consecutive make-koshi, closing out the year with a 3-12 score in the Kyūshū basho, resulting in his demotion to jūryō for the January 2021 tournament.
+The rest of 2020 proved to be challenging for Enhō, however, as he posted four consecutive make-koshi, closing out the year with a 3–12 score in the Kyūshū tournament, resulting in his demotion to jūryō for the January 2021 tournament.
 He spoke of his disappointment at how 2020 had gone, saying he had been troubled by neck and wrist injuries and had not been able to do his own sumo.
 He said he was hoping to return to makuuchi in a single tournament, but after his stablemate Hakuhō tested positive for COVID-19, the whole of the Miyagino stable was forced to miss the January basho.

 Enhō said in February that his fitness was "more or less back to where it was."
 He returned to competition in March 2021, and on Day 8 faced Ura, another popular wrestler known for his unusual techniques, for the first time since they competed in school.
 Ura won the match after a judges conference.
 Enhō finished the tournament with a 9–6 score, his first winning record since January 2020, but it was not enough to earn promotion back to makuuchi.
 In May, ranked at Jūryō 1 East, he produced a disappointing 5–10 record.
 In July he suffered a suspected concussion in his Day 2 match with Takagenji and was prevented by the judges from taking part in the rematch.
 He was forced to forfeit and was taken away in a wheelchair, in accordance with recently introduced protocols.

 Enhō was withdrawn from the September 2021 tournament along with the rest of his stable after two wrestlers tested positive for COVID-19.
 It is the second time this year that the stable has had to withdraw from a basho because of a coronavirus outbreak.

-After falling to a 6-9 record at Jūryō 10 in the January 2022 tournament, Enhō told reporters that he felt a sense of crisis and would have to restart his training from scratch.